OCA/server-tools/letsencrypt/README.rst

 The line above can be added to /etc/sudoers through the visudo command.

-If your distribution supports it, like Debian does, you can create and edit this file through ``visudo -f /etc/sudoers.d/letsencrypt``.
-This will also put the right autorities on the file (-r--r-----).
+If your distribution supports it, like Debian does, you can create and edit an automatically included file through
+``visudo -f /etc/sudoers.d/letsencrypt``.
+This will also put the right authorities on the file (-r--r-----).

 The server that provides the certificates will try to check that you actually control the host that you request a certificate for.
 It will do this by